Mazatlán: Coast

 The coasts of the municipality extend over 80 km, and sandy beach sediments are formed in the northwestern flank of the head of the municipality.
 There is a substance classified as berms, which is a soft sediment formation.
 The coast consists of gravel and conglomerates that form alluvial fans and slope deposits.

 In the southwestern corner, Huizache Lagoon occupies an area of 4,000 hectares (40.0 square miles).
 It receives the maritime influence through the Ostial estuary and freshwater diversion channel, and receives water from the Presidio River.

 The coastline of the municipality is lined with shrimp and small-scale flake fishing vessels.

 Cooperatives are distributed in the estuaries of the Escopama, Salinitas, El Veintinueve, and Estero Uriah Huizache lagoon.

 Most of the islands of the municipality are formed by ignimbrites, rhyolitic tuffs and tuffaceous sandstones of altered and deformed light color.

 Bird Island is located between the extreme equatorial coordinates of 106 ° 28'34 " west longitude and 23 ° 15'25" north latitude; its area is about 0.4 square kilometers, 1.1 kilometers long, and maximum and minimum range of 800–650 meters respectively.

 Deer Island is located between 106 ° 27'60 " west longitude and 23 ° 14'03" north latitude; its approximate length is 1.850 meters, and its width varies between 250 and 700 meters.

 Crestón Island is located on the western edge of the outer bay of Mazatlán, and it has a length of 700 meters and a maximum width of 800 meters.
 To the northwest, about 3 miles away, small islands like "Southern Brother" and "Northern Brother" (the first with 46.3 meters in elevation) and Turtle Rock rise 1.5 meters above sea level at its highest ridge.

 Goats Island is similar to Crestón's appearance; it has a height above sea level of a little over 50 meters.

 Stone Island is the most important part of the municipal coastline; its size is the largest of all because it has 30 square kilometers, and is approximately 14.5 miles long by 2.5 wide.
 Despite its name, Stone Island is a peninsula that connects to the continent near the Mazatlán International Airport.

 Climate

-Mazatlán has a tropical savanna climate (Aw), bordering a hot semi-arid climate (BSh), with a marked and rather long dry season and an average annual temperature of 25 °C.
+Located just south of the Tropic of Cancer, Mazatlán has a tropical savanna climate (Aw), bordering a hot semi-arid climate (BSh), with a marked and rather long dry season and an average annual temperature of 25 °C.

 During the summer months, with the humidity factor, temperatures usually feel well above what the thermometer shows.

 During the period of 1940–1980, the municipality experienced an average annual 748 mm of precipitation, with a maximum of 215.4 mm in 24 hours, and 90.4 mm was observed in one hour.
 During the same period the average evaporation rate per year was 2146.80 mm; the prevailing winds are in a northwesterly direction at an average speed of 5.0 meters.